 The JCC pivoted in real time and provided life-sustaining programs.*

-• Since our congregant meal program was closed on March 15, we have provided more than 25,000 Grab & Go and home-delivered individually prepared and wrapped meals for seniors.
+• Food Insecurity: Since our congregant meal program was closed on March 15, we have provided more than 32,621 Grab & Go and home-delivered individually prepared and wrapped meals for seniors.

-• When planned blood donation drives were canceled, the JCC hosted 50 blood drives in Squirrel Hill and South Hills, helping more than 3,100 patients.
+• Blood Supply Shortage: When planned blood donation drives were canceled, the JCC to date has hosted 50 blood drives in Squirrel Hill and South Hills, helping more than 3,500 patients.

-• When in-person programs were canceled, the JCC made more than 8,200 Telephone Wellness Checks to isolated seniors.
+• Social Isolation: Since in-person programs were cancelled, the JCC has made more than 10,026 Telephone Wellness Checks to isolated seniors.

-• While our gym facilities were closed, we helped our members maintain their fitness through a new service of LIVE Virtual Group Exercise and Senior Fitness classes (currently 54 classes/week)
+• Fitness & Wellness: We help our members maintain their fitness through a new service of LIVE Virtual Group Exercise and Senior Fitness classes (averaging 55 classes/week).

 All the while, with the health and safety of our community the JCC’s top priority, the JCC continues to monitor federal, state and local guidelines and work closely with long-time partner, the Pittsburgh Regional Health Initiative, for continued guidance.

-To prepare for reopening in June, the JCC:
+To prepare for modified reopening in June, the JCC:

 • Developed robust cleaning and sanitation practices and safety protocols for entering the building.